pixel13/genealogy-tools/README.md

 # genealogy-tools

-Helpful tools for a genealogical research
+Useful tools for genealogy research

+## Birthdate Calculator

+It helps you calculate the range of a birth date, given that you know the individual's age at certain dates.